Full Stack Engineer

 Created education materials and configured two Beowulf clusters for Computer Science curriculum use.

 M.S., Computer Science

 I am a research developer with experience writing C and Python back-ends, storing telemetry data in noSQL databases, and writing web front-ends using JS frameworks.

-I work at the Pittsburgh Supercomputing Center researching high performance networking, focusing on Software Defined Networking and the evolution of the TCP/IP stack.
-I am interested in leveraging machine learning for the analysis of telemetry data, such as TCP flow metrics.
+I previously worked at the Pittsburgh Supercomputing Center researching high performance networking, focusing on Software Defined Networking and the evolution of the TCP/IP stack.

 During my graduate and undergraduate studies I focused on high performance computing.
 I built several Beowulf clusters to provide Slippery Rock University with more distributed environments for curriculum use.
 I utilized those resources to develop reference implementations of common distributed algorithms using MPI and GPGPU programming techniques.

 "Developing Applications with Network Capabilities via End-to-End SDN"Article No. 29